Top Ten Disney Animated Films

 I'm not really sure what I could say here (and of course, as I get lower into the count-down, flaws are harder to find).
 Sure, Aladdin loses some sympathy points for lying, but everyone has faults, and this is mostly just a plot-driven thing.

-What's interesting to me about "A Whole New World" from Aladdin, is that, if you pay attention, they go through Ancient Greece and end up in Ancient China, foreshadowing Disney coming out with Hercules and Mulan, respectively.
+What's interesting to me about "A Whole New World" from Aladdin, is that, if you pay attention, they go through Ancient Greece and end up in Ancient China.
+This foreshadows Disney coming out with Hercules and Mulan, respectively.

 She is aided by a little red dragon named Mushu, one of the former spirit guardians of the family, but now demoted to merely ringing a gong to wake up the ancestors when they have a meeting.
 I think it's interesting for Disney to have incorporated the idea of Chinese ancestor worship into the film.
 And since Mushu is voiced by Eddie Murphy, to say he's a funny character is an understatement.
 But unlike many other "comic relief" types, he plays an important role in the plot, working behind the scenes to help Mulan out fitting in and maintaining her charade in an all-male army.